github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 sourceModel(package, type, subtypes, name, signature, ext, output, kind, provenance)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Taint source.
-Most taint tracking queries will use the sources added to this extensions point.
+Most taint tracking queries will use the all sources added to this extensions point regardless of their kind.

 - **output**: Access path to the source, where the possibly tainted data flows from.
 - **kind**: Kind of the source.